jinghuahe123/Arduino-Register-Maniuplation/README.md

 This configuration assumes FAST 8-bit Non-Inverting PWM mode.
 Timer 1 supports up to 16bit operation.

 **Timer 0 PWM Setup Example: (Pins 5 & 6)**

+Caution: Changing the prescaler on Timer0 is not reccomended as it can affect system clock functions such as delay() and millis().

 ```
 TCCR0A = (1<<WGM01) | (1<<WGM00) |  // Mode 3
          (1<<COM0A1) | // Enable Pin 6 (PD6) for PWM